learn-co-students/javascript-logging-lab-bootcamp-prep-000/README.md

 ### Why test?

-In science, when we want to run an experiment, we need to develop a hypothesis and we need to test it.
+When we want to run an experiment, we need to develop a hypothesis and we need to test it.
 So if we want to experiment with whether adding salt to ice water makes it hotter or colder, we need to design an experiment that controls for all of the other variables: we need to _isolate_ our experiment from parts of its environment that aren't relevant to what we hope to test.

 In programming, tests pick up on the discipline's computer science background.
 We run tests to verify that our programs behave the way we think they do.
 Tests help us identify bugs, and they give us a sense of the health of our applications.